Tatars in Bulgaria: History

-The mass settlement of Tatars in the Bulgarian lands led to the establishment of traditional relations between Bulgarians and Tatars.
-Contrary to the Circassian immigration, Bulgarian National Revival society did not disapprove of the settlement of Tatars.
+The mass settlement of Tatars on Bulgarian lands led to the establishment of relations between Bulgarians and Tatars.
+Unlike in the case of Circassians, the Bulgarian National Revival did not disapprove of the settlement of Tatars.

-The Tatars themselves were in a state of ethnopsychological shock but, in all likelihood, thanks to their nomadic past, succeeded in adapting to "the alien world".
-This first period in the modern history of the Tatar group in Bulgaria (1862–1878) was characterized by economic and environmental adjustment to the new realities and the consolidation of all Kipchak-speaking refugees.
+The Tatars themselves were in a state of ethno-psychological shock but succeeded in adapting to their changed circumstances.
+This first period in the modern history of the Tatars of Bulgaria (until 1878) was characterized by economic and environmental adjustment to the new realities and the consolidation of all Kipchak-speaking refugees.

-The development of the Tatar group and its identity after Bulgaria's 1878 Liberation was determined by political factors.
+The development of the Tatar group and its identity after Bulgaria's 1878 liberation was determined by political factors.
 On the one hand, the host country changed.
-Having settled in the Ottoman Empire, the Tatars, who had not changed their ethnic and ecological environment, suddenly found themselves in another political organism - Bulgaria, a state that differed greatly from its predecessor.
-This came as another ethnopsychological shock to the Tatars and prompted a new wave of emigration.
-Even those who remained in Bulgaria - about 18,000 people, most of them in the areas with Turkish populations in northeastern Bulgaria found it hard to achieve a balance, and many of them eventually emigrated to Turkey.
+Having settled in the Ottoman Empire, the Tatars, who had not changed their ethnic and ecological environment, suddenly found themselves in another political entity - Bulgaria, a state that differed greatly from its predecessor.
+This came as another ethno-psychological shock to the Tatars and prompted a new wave of emigration.
+Even those who remained in Bulgaria - about 18,000 people, most of them in the areas with Turkish populations in northeastern Bulgaria - found it hard to achieve a balance, and many of them eventually emigrated to Turkey.

-The second factor of ethnic changes was the nascent Crimean Tatar national "renaissance" and differentiation in the late 19th and early 20th century.
-Notably, the national idea of the Tatars developed at a time when the majority of them were beyond the boundaries of their historical homeland.
-Since the national idea was immature among the Crimean Tatars, they were susceptible to assimilation, which, in the Bulgarian conditions, was effected not by the nation-state but by another ethnic group - Bulgarian Turks.
+The second factor was the nascent Crimean Tatar national "renaissance" and differentiation in the late 19th and early 20th centuries.
+Notably, the national idea of the Crimean Tatars developed at a time when the majority of them were beyond the boundaries of their historical homeland.
+They were thus susceptible to assimilation, which, in the Bulgarian context, meant assimilation not to ethnic Bulgarians but to a minority ethnic group - the Bulgarian Turks.

 Other factors also accounted for the specificity of each period in the history of the Tatars in Bulgaria.
-In the post-Liberation period (1878-1912/1918), there were generally no major changes in the Tatar group - there was no large-scale emigration, and the process of ethnic consolidation continued.
+In the post-liberation period (1878-1912/1918), there were generally no major changes in the Tatar group - there was no large-scale emigration, and the process of ethnic consolidation continued.